Denver Pioneers men's lacrosse: Early years

 The University of Denver first began sponsoring men's lacrosse as a club sport in 1966 under coach Pete Richardson.
 Over the next 24 years, the team would alternate between varsity and club status in the RMLA, a member of the US Lacrosse Intercollegiate Associates (USLIA).
 In 1991, Denver transitioned into NCAA Division II as a member of the RMILL before making the full transition to Division I with the rest of DU sports in 1999.
 The Pioneers first joined the Great Western Lacrosse League (GWLL) as a charter member in 1994, although the Pioneers would not compete in the conference as a full Division I member until 1999.

 In 1999, Denver hired Jamie Munro as head coach for the team's inaugural season in Division I and the GWLL.
 Under Munro, the Pioneers would win their first conference regular season title after finishing with a 4–1 conference record (tied with Notre Dame and Ohio State).
 After winning the GWLL outright in 2006 with a 5–0 conference record, Denver earned a bid to their first NCAA Tournament, where they would fall 16–8 to Maryland.
 Two years later the Pioneers again shared the GWLL regular season title with Notre Dame and Ohio State, but earned an at-large bid to the 2008 NCAA Tournament with a 10–7 overall record.
 Denver would lose to Maryland once again, this time 10–7.

 After finishing 1–4 in the conference and 7–8 overall in 2009, Jamie Munro resigned.
 Munro finished with a 90–70 record as head coach of the Pioneers, securing four GWLL Championship titles (2003, 2005, 2006, 2008) and two NCAA postseason tournament appearances (2006, 2008).
 He was also named GWLL Coach of the Year in 2000 and 2006.

 Bill Tierney era

 In 2009, Hall of Fame coach Bill Tierney was named head coach of the Pioneers.
 Tierney was previously the coach at Princeton for 22 years, earning 6 NCAA championships in 9 years, appearing in 8 championship games, 9 Final Fours and 11 Ivy League championships.

 In 2010, the Pioneers tied the program-best record of 12–5 and earned the ECAC regular season title after completing a 7–0 conference record.
-Denver would earn just their third NCAA Tournament birth, where they would lose to Stony Brook, 9–7, in the first round.
+Denver would earn just their third NCAA Tournament berth, where they would lose to Stony Brook, 9–7, in the first round.